 The resistance will be measured by the multimeter.
-To get an exact resistance, you will need to round it off to the nearest whole number.
+To get a precise resistance, you will need to round it to the nearest whole number.

 Sometimes it’s possible to repair your blown speaker.
 In other cases, you might just decide to buy a new one.

-If you want to fix your blown sub, below are what you need for your work:
+If you want to fix your blown sub, below is what you need for your work:

 Stuck Voice coil